-The new hot topic is a return to carbon dioxide
+The new hot topic is a return to carbon dioxide as a

-The very high cycle pressure results in a high fluid density throughout
+very high cycle pressure results in a high fluid density throughout

-the cycle, allowing miniturization of the systems for the same
+the cycle, allowing miniturization of the systems for the same heat

-heat pumping power requirements.
+pumping power requirements.
 Furthermore the high outlet temperature

 will allow instant defrosting of automobile windshields (we don't